📖 How-To Guides

 - To start a slideshow, open an image folder and navigate to the Slideshow button in the command bar.

-- To add background music to the slideshow, go to Settings → Media → Audio playback, covers and visuals and select your music resource.
+- To add background music to the slideshow, go to Settings → Media → Images, enable Play music during slideshow, and select your music resource.

 Tips: